islas/era5_to_int/README.md

 these data with either the Weather Research and Forecasting (WRF) model or the Model for Prediction Across Scales - Atmosphere (MPAS-A).

-*At present*, the script is designed to be run on a system that has access to the NWSC Glade filesystem -- for example, Casper or Derecho -- and the ERA5 model-level netCDF files are assumed to be those provided by the ds633 datasets.
+The only required command-line argument is the date-time, in YYYY-MM-DD_HH format, of ERA5 model-level files to process.
+With no optional arguments, the script will search known paths on the NWSC Glade filesystem for ERA5 model-level netCDF files.
+If the `-p`/`--path` option is provided with a local path, the script will instead search that local path for ERA5 files that have been downloaded from the NSF NCAR Research Data Archive (RDA) ds633 datasets.

 The following fields from the ds633 datasets are handled by the script: